 Education and Awards.
 Natalya received her Bachelor of Arts degree in French, magna cum laude, from East Tennessee State University, and her law degree from the University of Tennessee College of Law, where she worked on the editorial board of the Tennessee Law Review.

 Natalya was selected by Super Lawyers/Mid-South Super Lawyers & Rising Stars as a Mid-South Rising Star – Intellectual Property from 2008 through 2012, and as a Super Lawyer, with the designated practice area of Intellectual Property, every year since 2013.
 Natalya has been a ranked lawyer by Chambers USA, in the field of Media & Entertainment: Tennessee, since 2013.
 Natalya was ranked by Chambers USA as Up and Coming, in the field of Media & Entertainment: Tennessee, in 2013 and 2014, and has been a ranked attorney (Band 3) in 2015, 2016, and 2017.
 Natalya has the highest Martindale-Hubbell® Peer Review Rating, AV® Preeminent™, in Intellectual Property, Trademarks and Entertainment and the Arts.
 She was voted by her peers as “Best of the Bar” in the area of Intellectual Property in 2007 (published by Nashville Business Journal).
-Natalya has been selected by her peers to be included in The Best Lawyers in America (19th, 20th, 21st, 22nd Editions, 2013, 2014, 2015, 2016) for her work in Copyright Law and Trademark Law, and to be included in the publication’s 23rd Edition (2017) for her work in the areas of Copyright law, Entertainment Law – Music, and Trademark Law.
+Natalya has been selected by her peers to be included in The Best Lawyers in America (19th, 20th, 21st, 22nd Editions, 2013, 2014, 2015, 2016 and 2017) for her work in Copyright Law and Trademark Law, and to be included in the publication’s 2018 Edition for her work in the areas of Copyright law, Entertainment Law – Music, and Trademark Law.
 Natalya was recognized by her peers as Best Lawyers’ 2014 Nashville Trademark Law “Lawyer of the Year,” and as Best Lawyers’ 2017 “Lawyer of the Year” in the practice area of Entertainment Law – Music in Nashville.
 Natalya is a voting member of the Country Music Association (CMA) and the Academy of Country Music (ACM).